SudoMagicCode/SudoSignals/docs/docs/v2/plugins/TouchDesigner/010-gettingStartedTD.md

 Once the plugin has been added to your project, you should now see some additional metrics for your installation.

 Notice that in the center column of the Dashboard there is information about your controlled processes.
-This displays the assigned `Signals Name` along with the toolkit, and version that it's running.
+This displays the assigned `Signals Name` along with the software, filename and project uptime.

 ### Controls
 The TouchDesigner Plugin supports controlling parameters in TouchDesigner remotely from the dashboard.
 This is handled by pointing the `sudoSignals` plugin to an operator with custom parameters.